- What is an insurance score?

 From there, how they weigh the data that is gathered and exactly how it affects your rates varies by company.

-Can I find out what my insurance score is?
+How can I find my insurance score?

 While you probably won't be able to get the exact number calculated by the insurance company, you can get copies of the reports that are used to develop it.